Find Affordable College Courses

 Joliet, IL

 With a ranking of #7, Joliet Junior College did quite well on this year’s most popular schools for horticulture students working on their associate degree.
-Joliet Junior College is a large public school located in the suburb of Joliet.
+Joliet Junior College is a large public school located in the large suburb of Joliet.

 About 60% of the students majoring in horticulture at the school are women while 40% are male.

-Read full report on Horticulture at Joliet Junior College
+Full Horticulture at Joliet Junior College Report

 Women make up 63% of the horticulture majors at the school.